Jessica's Big Little World

 Jessica's Big Little World is an American animated children's sitcom that aired as part of Cartoon Network's preschool block Cartoonito from September 20, 2023, to May 31, 2024.
 It is a spin-off of Craig of the Creek series that premiered in early 2018.
-On June 2024, the series was cancelled after one season.
+In November 2023, the series was cancelled after one season.

 Plot

 Jessica navigates her way through a world where everything seems much bigger than she is; inspired by the grown-ups around her, she persists in conquering monumental children's tasks.